 The wandering barbarian, Conan, alongside his goofy rogue pal, Malak, are tasked with escorting Queen Taramis' virgin niece, Princess Jehnna and her bodyguard, Bombaata, to a mystical island fortress.
-They must retrieve a magical crystal that legends say can awaken the god of dreams, Dagoth.
+They must retrieve a magical crystal that will help them procure the horn that legends say can awaken the god of dreams, Dagoth.
 Along the way, Conan reunites with the wise wizard, Akiro and befriends the fierce female fighter, Zula.
 Together the heroes face ancient traps, powerful Wizards, plots of betrayal, and even the dream god, Dagoth, himself!
 Written by

 Tim Harrison Snlmidgit@hotmail.com